dslab-epfl/svshi/CONTRIBUTING.md

 To build a new release:

-1. Run `./build_release.sh` inside `svshi/`
+1. Run `./build_release.sh` inside `svshi/` to build the archive.
-2. Create a new release on [GitHub](https://github.com/dslab-epfl/smartinfra/releases) and add the `tar.gz` archive as an attachment.
+2. Create a new release on [GitHub](https://github.com/dslab-epfl/smartinfra/releases) and add the created `tar.gz` archive as an attachment.
 Make sure the release version and the svshi version are the same.